-From the architect.
+Text description provided by the architects.
 Austin-based Miró Rivera Architects are the designers of the signature buildings at the Circuit of The Americas, the first purpose-built Formula 1 Grand Prix™ facility in the United States.
-The architectural features of this new world-class motorsports and entertainment venue include a 251-foot tall Observation Tower, the Grand Plaza, the 6,500-seat Austin360 Amphitheater, the Main Grandstand, ticketing buildings, concession areas and two bridges over the track.
+The architectural features of this new world-class motorsports and entertainment venue include a 251-foot tall bridges over the track.
 As the designers of the main public spaces and buildings around the 3.4-mile track, Miró Rivera Architects are responsible for the aesthetic and much of the experiential qualities of the site.

 The main architectural language of the facility evokes the precision, dynamism and performance-driven design of racecars.
 It is also visually stimulating, incorporating banners, billboards, and bold graphics.
 The architects bring their innovative approach to the structural systems: rather than being concealed behind a building’s façade they are articulated and become significant parts of the design.
 An architectural theme reoccurring throughout the site is the use of red steel tubes.
 The tubes cascade down the side of the Observation Tower to form a canopy for the Amphitheater stage and also frame the Main Grandstand.
 Evocative of sports cars and movement, this element ties the structures together creating a consistent visual experience.